ZenateConnect/UnitRepository.NetCore/README.md

 # Unit Repository
-Unit Repository combined Unit of Work Pattern and Repository Pattern, and make it easy to use.
+Unit Repository is a Combination of 2 patterns are Unit of Work Pattern and Repository Pattern.
+It make for easy to understand and develop when you coding with using those patterns.

+# Package
+ - ASP.NET Core 2.2
+ - Microsoft.EntityFrameworkCore 2.2
+ - Microsoft.EntityFrameworkCore.SqlServer
+ - Microsoft.EntityFrameworkCore.Design
+ - Microsoft.EntityFrameworkCore.Proxies